TobiasThiele/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)
-**There is a completely different pattern for weekdays and weekend**
+**There is a completely different pattern for weekdays and weekends**